skalenetwork/mirage-manager/docs/DKG.md

 ### getParticipants

+Gets the list of participants in a DKG round

 ```solidity
 function getParticipants(DkgId dkg) external view returns (NodeId[] participants)
 ```

-Gets the list of participants in a DKG round

-_Returns all node IDs that were registered for this DKG round_
+**dev:** _Returns all node IDs that were registered for this DKG round_

 #### Parameters